AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-31-agentic-coding-tools.md

 ### Warp

 Warp is a full terminal replacement written in Rust with GPU acceleration.
-It runs multiple agents simultaneously — you can have Claude Code, Codex, and Gemini CLI all working in split panes.
+It runs multiple agents simultaneously, so you can have Claude Code, Codex, and Gemini CLI all working in split panes.
 The built-in file editor and code review panel eliminate the need to alt-tab to an IDE.

 Warp claims its agent ships over 50 percent of its own pull requests.
 The WARP.md project configuration file lets you define project-specific agent behaviors.
 It is the right tool for developers who basically live in their terminal and want an all-in-one environment.